tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/集群概述_intl.md

 #### Mode Overview

 Tencent Cloud provides Kubernetes cluster management service for managing Master and Etcd.
-In this service mode, the Master and Etcd of your Kubernetes cluster will be centrally managed and maintained by Tencent Cloud's technical team.
-You only need to purchase the working nodes required for the cluster to run the load, without having to concern over the management of the cluster.
+In this service mode, the Master and Etcd of your Kubernetes cluster will be managed and maintained by Tencent Cloud's technical team.
+You only need to purchase the working nodes required to run the load, and don't need to take care of cluster management.

 >!
 > - Management of Master and Etcd is currently free of charge, but you need to pay for the working nodes of the cluster, persistent storage, and load balancing.